A Coffee Lover’s Guide by Eliza Parker

 📍 96 7th Ave, New York, NY 10011

-Yanni’s Coffee is my go-to for a latte that feels like a warm hug.
-Their secret?
-A sprinkle of cinnamon on top that adds the perfect touch of warmth and spice.
-There’s something about the aroma of their coffee that makes even the busiest New Yorker take a moment to breathe.
-The space itself is small and unassuming, but don’t be fooled—this spot knows how to brew a stellar cup of coffee.
-It’s the kind of place where you become a regular fast, and the baristas somehow remember your order after just one visit.
+Yanni’s is my go to when I want a latte that feels like a warm hug.
+Their secret is a sprinkle of cinnamon on top that adds just enough warmth to make you believe the day will be manageable.
+The space is small and unassuming, but do not underestimate it.
+This place knows how to make a stellar cup of coffee.
+It is the kind of spot where you become a regular quickly, and the baristas somehow remember your order after one visit, which is either charming or mildly suspicious.
+Either way, it works.
+And somehow, without fail, I run into someone I know every single time I go in.

 2. Stumptown Coffee Roasters (Ace Hotel)